 The Inuulitsivik Health Centre, with more than 900 employees, is part of the Québec health and social services network in the Nunavik region.
 It provides front-line health and social services, notably for prevention, evaluation, diagnosis and treatment, rehabilitation and support, for the population of approximately 7 000 persons of the Hudson subregion.
-Moreover, it provides services related to youth protection as well as the management, on behalf of the Nunavik region, of the Northern Québec Module (MNQ), located in Montréal.
-The MNQ’s mission is to receive Inuit travelling South to receive health services from participating Montréal hospitals.
+Moreover, it provides services related to youth protection as well as the management, on behalf of the Nunavik region, of Ullivik, located in Dorval.
+The Ullivik’s mission is to receive Inuit travelling South to receive health services from participating Montréal hospitals.
 The Inuit population is distributed among the seven communities along the Hudson Bay coast, from Kuujjuaraapik to Salluit.

 Local and ‘southern’ trained midwives have been providing complete maternity, well-woman and well-baby care to the Inuit communities of the Hudson Bay Coast since 1986.
 Experienced local midwives and midwifery students provide services in Inuktitut.
 Midwifery education is based on a community-centered apprenticeship model, which strives to combine both traditional and modern ways of knowing and learning.
 In the fall of 2008, the Quebec Ministry of Health together with the Order of Quebec Midwives (OSFQ) granted recognition to Inuulitisivik’s Midwifery Education Program and its traditional learning pathways, offering full licensure to its graduates.
 Midwives from across Canada, the United States, Greenland, Scandinavia, France, England, Germany, and the Middle East have participated in the education program.
 The WHO, ICM, CAM, NAHO, and the SOGC have identified Inuulitsivik’s combined midwifery service and education program as an appropriate and realistic model for aboriginal and remote communities.